moliver28/research-handbook/content/handbook/engineering/development/dev/create/source-code-be/index.md

 ##### Planning Issue

-Each month a planning issue is created by the PM, using the [Source code template](https://gitlab.com/gitlab-org/create-stage/-/blob/master/.gitlab/issue_templates/source-code-planning.md).
+Each month a planning issue is created by one of the EMs, using [automated tools](https://gitlab.com/gitlab-com/create-stage/source-code-be/-/blob/main/doc/planning/index.md)based on the [Source Code issue template](https://gitlab.com/gitlab-org/create-stage/-/blob/master/.gitlab/issue_templates/source-code-planning.md).

 ##### Planning Board